 Severus raises an eyebrow.
 "I will attempt this, but I cannot predict what Dumbledore will decide."

-"Succeed, Severus.
-Don't attempt," Lucius replies.
-"And take her with you," Malfoy points to me, contempt on his face, "I've had enough of her being in my home."
+"Succeed, Severus, or will be forced to inform the Dark Lord of your failures," Lucius replies, contempt in every word.
+"And take her"—Malfoy points to me, hatred on his face—"with you.
+I've had enough of her being in my home."

 Being a Metamorphmagus has its advantage.
-Did I forget to mention that?
-Yeah, I'm a Metamorphmagus.
 I went into the Ministry and took lessons as some poor bloke that never knew what happened to him.
 I knocked him out and hid his body, took the Apparation Test, passed it, then disappeared again.
-That's also how I got out of the orphanage.
-I disguised myself as one of the maids and walked right out of the orphanage, never to return.
+Changing my appearance is also how I got out of the orphanage.
+I disguised myself as one of the plumbers and walked right out of that place, never to return.

 "Hurry," he snarls at me, not even giving the courtesy of a glance back at me.

 "Where are we?"
-I ask him.